anthonybaulo/music-genre-classification/README.md

 1. Create conda environment from [linux_environment.yml](linux_environment.yml) or [mac_environment.yml](mac_environment.yml)

 ### Download and convert audio
-2. cd into `src/` and run the following from *inside* the directory
+2. cd into `src/` and run the following from inside the directory
     1. [download_small.sh](src/download_small.sh)
     2. [convert.py](src/convert.py) [genres separated by space]
         1. `$ python convert.py Rock Hip-Hop Instrumental`

 ### Run model
 3. From root directory, run [model4.py](model4.py)
-    1. This will save the weights from the best epoch (monitoring val_loss), as well as plots of the training accuracy/loss and the confusion matrix in `models/`
+    1. This will save the weights from the best epoch (monitoring val_loss), as well as plots of the training accuracy/loss and the confusion matrix into `models/`